 The Fourth Amendment to the U.S. Constitution declares that we have the right to be free from unreasonable “searches and seizures” by law enforcement.
 If authorities obtain evidence from an unreasonable, or unlawful search and seizure, then that evidence can get excluded from a criminal case.
 This means that any charges in the case could get reduced or even dismissed.

-The Fourth Amendment’s rule against unreasonable search and seizures means that police may not search a person or his property unless one of the following is true:
+The Fourth Amendment’s rule against unreasonable search and seizures means that police may not search you or your property unless one of the following is true:

 - they have obtained a valid search warrant from a judge, OR